Retiring to Spain in 2024: Benefits, Visas, Taxes…

 PRIVATE HEALTH INSURANCE FOR PENSIONER

 If you intend to live as a permanent resident in Spain, and if you won’t be traveling for over three months at a time, it might behoove you to participate in private healthcare.
-There are local health insurance policies that are often considered favorable as opposed to an international policy.
+Local health insurance policies that are often considered favorable as opposed to an international policy.
 If need be, a separate travel policy can be adapted to foreign travel.

 Local health policies usually cover hospital care, consulting fees, and possibly emergency dental care and treatment for cancer.
 Additional options might be available, such as physiotherapy, psychiatric care, more comprehensive dental care, and pharmaceuticals, to name a few.
 A good local plan can cover you for three months.